-Despite the development of highly detailed annual work programs, the City lacks a strategic plan that would clarify the multi-year direction of the City.
-Without the continuity provided by a high-level plan to guide decision- making over a multi-year period, there is a risk that work can become diluted, priorities can be unclear or change, and staff can be left to work in a reactive (rather than proactive) environment as they attempt to respond to multiple new and uncoordinated requests from the City Council or commissions.
+Despite the development of highly detailed annual work programs, the City lacks a strategic plan that would clarify the direction of the City.
+Without the continuity provided by a high-level plan to guide decision- making over a multi-year period, there is a risk that work can become diluted, priorities can be unclear or change, and staff can be left to work in a highly reactive (rather than proactive) environment as they attempt to respond to multiple new and uncoordinated requests from the City Council or commissions.
 In the absence of an overarching strategic plan to outline City goals and objectives, departments have sometimes developed individualized strategic plans and report a lack of interconnectedness between functions.
-Accordingly, only 35% of respondents reported that the City made excellent or good use of its strategic plan to guide decisions and activities.
+The reactiveness inherent in the City's detailed planning environment was reflected in staff survey responses, in which only 35% of respondents reported that the City made excellent or good use of its strategic planning to guide decisions and activities.